doug-harriman/E-Display/readme.md

 ## Next Tasks

+- [ ] Server: Move all config/credential files to a single directory.
+    - This would make it easier to sync files to the server.
+    - Could then provide an upload/download functionality.
 - [ ] Server: Family calendar image weather added
 - [ ] Server: Review TODO's
 - [ ] Server: Retrieve google cal events with async to speed up download of multiple calendars.